clawpack/doc/doc/clawpack5.rst

 * The names of many input variables in `setrun.py` have been changed to clean things up and be more systematic.
-Several options that used to be specified by obscure means have clarified, and some new options have been added.
+Several options that used to be specified by obscure means have been clarified, and some new options have been added.
 For details and documentation on the new parameters, see:

    * :ref:`setrun_changes`